Sanka-47/Void-PROJECT/README.md

-aa fully functional institute management system build using java
+a fully functional institute management system build using java